slviajero/tinybasic/examples/12systems/README.md

 - Shield: shield.bas - keypad and display functions of the LCD shield
 - Dispbuf: dispbuf.bas - move and object around on the display
 - StopWatch: stopw.bas - a very simple stopwatch
+- LightSensor: lcdlight.bas - show the light intensity on the display

 ## BASIC language features